 Replace the Service Portal search page

 A Coveo-powered search page not only matches keywords with items, it also leverages machine learning and usage analytics to ensure that the content returned to each user is the most relevant for them, based on their profile and inferred intentions.
 A Coveo-powered search page also makes it possible for users to search many content sources at once, which typical search engines don’t allow.
-Therefore, to take full advantage of Coveo for ServiceNow and leverage Coveo’s unique features to improve your users' search experience in your Service Portal, you should replace your Service Portal search page with a customizable Coveo-powered search page.
+Therefore, to take full advantage of Coveo for ServiceNow and leverage Coveo’s unique features to improve your users' search experience in your Service Portal, you should replace your Service Portal search page with a customizable Coveo hosted search page.

 Note

-2. Add a one-column container, or a two-column container if you want to display personalized recommendations next to the search results list.
+5. Add a one-column container, or a two-column container if you want to display personalized recommendations next to the search results list.

 Example